jekyll/minima/about.md

 permalink: /about/
 ---

-This is my blog, a tool for me to notice and churn out what I think is essential for me to do.
+This is my blog, a tool for me to notice and churn out what I feel is essential for me to do.

-Thanks for joining me in this journey.
+Thanks for joining me in this journey. 🙏

 Site tree [here][site-tree-address]